-The latest report by IMARC Group, titled “Dry Beans Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2021-2026,” finds that the global dry beans market exhibited moderate growth during 2015-2020.
+The latest report by IMARC Group, titled “Dry Beans Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2022-2027,” finds that the global dry beans market size reached US$ 6.4 Billion in 2021.
 Dry beans are legumes produced from the seeds of a plant pod, belonging to the diverse Fabaceae family, also known as Leguminosae.
 They are a rich source of carbohydrates, proteins, fibers, minerals, and vitamins with low-fat content.
 They are consumed as a staple food across the globe as they are known to promote gut health, weight maintenance and reduce the risk of cardiovascular diseases, cancer, and chronic lifestyle diseases.
 Dry beans also control sodium levels and are BPA-free, which prevents high blood pressure levels.
 In addition to this, they are also associated with environmental benefits, like improving soil fertility.
 As a result, dry beans are used across households, restaurants, flour mills, and snack manufacturing industries.

 We are regularly tracking the direct effect of COVID-19 on the market, along with the indirect influence of associated industries.
 These observations will be integrated into the report.